projectriff/riff/riff-cli/docs/riff.md

 version 0.0.4

-the riff tool creates and manages function resources for the riff FaaS platform https://projectriff.io/
+the riff tool is used to create and manage function resources for the riff FaaS platform https://projectriff.io/

 ### Options